Nicosia – the divided capital of Cyprus

 The Green Line and different halves of Cyprus

 The Green Line is still today a demilitarized border zone, patrolled by the UN Peacekeeping Forces, and it splits the island and it’s capital city into two separate parts.
-TRNC is only recognized as an independent country by Turkey, and thus officially considered as part of Republic of Cyprus.
+TRNC is only recognized as an independent country by Turkey, and thus officially considered as part of the Republic of Cyprus.
 But in practice, these two parts of Cyprus are quite different worlds.

-The Republic of Cyprus is an EU country, and in the south the currency is Euro.
+The Republic of Cyprus is an EU country, and the currency is Euro.
 The dominant language is Greek and the majority of Greek Cypriots identify as Greek Orthodox.
 In the north, the official language is Turkey and currency is Turkish lira.
 The majority of Turkish Cypriots are proponents of Sunni Islam.
-Northern Cyprus is leaning on Turkey, being politically and economically dependent on Turkey.
+Northern Cyprus is leaning on Turkey, being politically and economically dependent on it.
 In addition, the Turkish army maintains a large force in Northern Cyprus and there are several inaccessible military zones.

 Related post: The secluded but beautiful North Cyprus

-The walled, divided city of Nicosia
+The walled, old city of Nicosia

 The medieval old city of Nicosia is circulated by the Old City Walls.
 It has seen the rise and fall of several civilizations, and has footprints from the Lusignan, Venetian, Ottoman and British periods.
 The Old Town is full of historical treasures, most of them well preserved.
 It has a glorious face of a city from the Middle Ages, but it also has the face of the war; the Green Line divides also the walled old town in two parts, and the border zone itself is a confusing and sad sight.
-It is a line of abandoned buildings that can be partly on one side, partly another, with bullet holes in the walls.
+It is a line of abandoned buildings, that can be partly on one side, partly another, with bullet holes in the walls.
 It is a line with barricades, barbed wires, guards and surveillance systems.
 It surely makes Nicosia a unique capital.

 The general feel of the northern part of Nicosia is, quite naturally, more Oriental.
 Great amount of historical landmarks have been renovated, and the north side of the old town is something like an open-air museum.
-Probably the most important Ottoman period building is the Büyük Han, the Great Khan.
-This gorgeous, fully renovated huge building ones served as an in for travelers and merchants coming to Nicosia.
+Probably the most important Ottoman period building is Büyük Han, the Great Khan.
+This gorgeous, fully renovated huge building ones served as an inn for travelers and merchants coming to Nicosia.
 Former sleeping quarters and stables are now a home to craft and art boutiques and small restaurants.
 During the day the Han is busy and full of tourists, but in the evening we got it almost to ourselves.

 After a day filled with walking around the old town and sightseeing, what could be a better way to relax than having some local craft beer?
 We found out that there is a microbrewery on south side, right in the middle of the old town.
-Pivo Microbrewery turned out to be a wonderful tiny craft brewery, owned by three brothers and a cousin that share a passion towards the art of making quality craft beer and have learned some secrets of brewing when studying abroad.
+Pivo Microbrewery turned out to be a wonderful tiny craft brewery, owned by three brothers and a cousin, that share a passion towards the art of making quality craft beer and have learned some secrets of brewing when studying abroad.
 They are brewing classic craft beers such as American IPA, Bohemian Pilsner, Bavarian Weissbier and Czech Dark Lager, and also few seasonal and more unique brews.